oasis-tcs/odata-specs/odata-protocol/temp/odata-v4.01-os-part1-protocol.md

 model](#sec_DataModel)[ ]{.MsoHyperlink}that describes the data and
 operations exposed by an OData service.

-[**\[OData-CSDLJSON\]**](#ODataCSDLJSONRef) describes a JSON representation for OData metadata documents and provides a JSON schema to validate their contents.
+[OData-CSDLJSON](#ODataCSDL) describes a JSON representation for OData metadata documents and provides a JSON schema to validate their contents.
 The media type of the JSON representation of an OData metadata document is `application/json`.

-[**\[OData-CSDLXML\]**](#ODataCSDLXMLRef) describes an XML representation for OData metadata documents and provides an XML schema to validate their contents.
+[OData-CSDLXML](#ODataCSDL) describes an XML representation for OData metadata documents and provides an XML schema to validate their contents.
 The media type of the XML representation of an OData metadata document is `application/xml`.

 OData services can expose a metadata document that describes the data model exposed by the service.
 The *metadata document URL* MUST be the